-Outside ACLEDA Bank, he is the President of Cambodia Federation of Employers and Business Associations (CAMFEBA), Chairman of Garment Manufacturers Association in Cambodia (GMAC), Member of ASEAN Business Advisory Council (ABAC), Member of ASEAN Federation of Textile Industries (AFTEX), Honorary President of Cambodia Federation of Equestrian (CFE), Vice Chairman of National Training Board (NTB), Co-chair of the Government-Private Sector Working Group, member of the Labor Advisory Committee (LAC), Vice Chairman of labor Dispute Resolution Advisory Committee, Member of the National Social Security Fund (NSSF) Board, Member of Committee of the Review of Cambodia's Implementation of the UN Convention on Anti-Corruption Law, and Member of the Inception Committee of the National Commercial Arbitration NAC.
+Cambodian.
+Born in 1953.
+Mr. Van Sou leng joined the Board in September 2020.
+Outside ACLEDA Bank, he is the President of the Cambodian Federation of Employers and Business Associations (CAMFEBA), Chairman of the Garment Manufacturers Association in Cambodia (GMAC), member of the ASEAN Business Advisory Council (ABAC), member of the ASEAN Business Advisory Council (ABAC), member of the ASEAN Federation of Textile Industries (AFTEX), Honorary President of the Cambodian Equestrian Federation (CEF), Vice Chairman of the National Training Board (NTB), Co-chair of the Government-Private Sector Working Group, member of the Labor Advisory Committee (LAC), Vice Chairman of the Labor Dispute Resolution Advisory Committee, board member of the National Social Security Fund (NSSF), member of the Committee on the Review of Cambodia's Implementation of the UN Convention Against Corruption, and a member of the Inception Committee of the National Arbitration Council (NAC).

-He is also Vice Chairman of Asia Insurance Cambodia Co., Ltd., Vice Chairman of Asia properties Cambodia Ltd, Chairman of PPS Garment Factory, President of PPS Industrial Estate Holding Co., Ltd., President of the Cambodian Country Club (CCC), President of Golden Sorya Mall Co. and the President of a boutique Hotel named La Plantation Resort and SPA.
+He is also Vice Chairman of Asia Insurance Cambodia Co., Ltd., Vice Chairman of Asia Properties Cambodia Ltd., Chairman of PPS Garment Factory, President of PPS Industrial Estate Holding Co., Ltd., President of the Cambodian Country Club (CCC), President of Golden Sorya Mall Co., and President of a boutique hotel named La Plantation Resort and Spa. .